wso2/docs-open-banking/en/docs/develop/consent-enforcement-executor.md

 ## How Consent Enforcement Executor Works

-- When a request reaches the Consent Enforcement executor, the executor verifies whether a consent ID is available in the request as it is mandatory for the consent enforcement process.
+- When a request reaches the Consent Enforcement executor, the executor verifies whether a consent ID is available in the request as it is mandatory for the Consent Enforcement process.

     !!! note
         The Consent ID is included as a JWT claim in the JWT access tokens.
 In certain open banking specifications, the API consumer applications can invoke an API and create a consent with the client credentials grant type.
-In these scenarios, the Consent ID is not included in the JWT access token and those requests are omitted from the consent enforcement process.
+In these scenarios, the Consent ID is not included in the JWT access token and those requests are omitted from the Consent Enforcement process.

 - The Consent Enforcement executor generates a JWT token for requests with the Consent ID parameter.
 The generated JWT token contains request-headers, request-payload, request-path, and a Consent ID.